swapnilk30/java-developer-notes/01_Core Java.md

 - Type of streams :
 1. Byte Stream
 - Input Stream - read()
 > This abstract class is the superclass of all classes representing an input stream of bytes.
-> It's designed to read data from various sources.
-> Some common subclasses include FileInputStream, ByteArrayInputStream, and BufferedInputStream.
+It's designed to read data from various sources.Some common subclasses include FileInputStream, ByteArrayInputStream, and BufferedInputStream.
 - Output Stream - write()
+> This abstract class is the superclass of all classes representing an output stream of bytes.
+It's designed to write data to various destinations.
+Some common subclasses include FileOutputStream, ByteArrayOutputStream, and BufferedOutputStream.
 2. Character Stream
 3. Object